- Height: 14.8 mm

 Once you select a character, your watch will have a themed background and an animated buddy to keep you entertained whenever you interact with the watch.
 Depending on which one you choose, you can have Elsa conjuring snowflakes when you check the weather or Buzz Lightyear saluting you whenever you switch it on.

 You can also make the characters do things, like swoosh a lightsaber, lounge on a deckchair or play with a ball.
-It’s not enough to keep you entertained for long, but it’s still fun to play with, and it makes this watch ideal for young kids.
+It’s not enough to keep you entertained for long, but it’s still a fun pick-me-up, and it makes this watch ideal for young kids.

 Yes, there is actually a 5-megapixel camera built into the watch.
 And although it’s not great quality, it’s certainly a lot of fun to play with.
 It’s rather inconveniently placed on the top side of the watch, so the camera lens is facing the outside of your wrist.